-Rehabilitation work is required to the altered and modified areas of the proposed alignment, such as fill and cut slopes, vegetated swales, stream diversions, temporary works areas and stockpile sites.
+Rehabilitation work is proposed_required to will occur on the altered and modified areas of the proposed alignment, such as fill and cut slopes, vegetated swales, stream diversions, temporary works areas and stockpile sites.
 Specific objectives that support the aim of 'rehabilitation' are:

-- to support natural regeneration and succession to native shrubland and eventually forest, and - to minimise medium-term maintenance.
+- Tto support natural regeneration and succession to native shrubland and eventually forest - Tto minimise medium-term maintenance.

-The rehabilitation strategy (Chapter 4 of the ELMP) aims to work with the natural landscape, taking opportunities to harness and speed up natural processes, including the use of salvaged material including woody debris, organic matter and topsoil, to better the chance of successfully rehabilitating areas affected by the works.
+The rehabilitation strategy (Chapter 4 of the ELMP) aims to work with the natural landscape, taking opportunities to harness and speed up natural processes, such as including-the use of salvaged material including woody debris, organic matter and topsoil, to better the chance of successfully rehabilitating areas affected by the works.